cyberconcepts/cybertools/scorm/README.txt

   >>> tracks = TrackingStorage()

 We can now create a ScormAPI adapter.
 Note that this adapter is stateless as usually a new instance is created upon each request.
+In order to comply with Zope's adapter protocol the constructor can only have one argument, the context, i.e. the tracking storage.
+Therefore we have to set the basic attributes of the adapter with a separate ``init()`` call.

   >>> from cybertools.scorm.base import ScormAPI
+  >>> api = ScormAPI(tracks)
-  >>> api = ScormAPI(tracks, 'a001', 0, 'user1')
+  >>> api.init('a001', 0, 'user1')

 The first step is always the initialize() call - though in our case it does not do anything.